|

 Summary

-The Summary tab shows the summary of condition insights and limits.
+In Asset details, the Summary tab shows the summary of condition indices, anomaly detection, and limits.

 Condition insights

-day, Green (good) if no incident occurred, and Grey (no data) if no data is available.
-You can view charts in a full-page
+The trend for drive status is calculated daily.
+It shows Red (alert) if at least one incident occurred that day, Green (good) if none occurred, and Grey (no data) if no data is available.
+You can view charts in full-page mode and print or save them as an image.

-The Advanced analytics tab shows the overall asset maintenance status, information on the annual maintenance plan, and daily aging or stress inside
+The Maintenance tab shows the overall asset maintenance status, information on the annual maintenance plan, and daily aging or stress inside the drive.

-Go to Condition monitoring → Condition overview → Powertrains / Asset groups / Assets → [Asset] → Advanced analytics.
+Go to Condition monitoring → Condition overview → Powertrains / Asset groups / Assets → [Asset] → Maintenance.

 It includes the following details: